CNA Classes Online in Florida: Comparing Top Schools

 How long is a CNA program in Florida?

 Certified nursing assistants (CNAs) in Florida are in a strong position regarding career growth and earnings.
 The CNA job growth rate in Florida is 12.8%, nearly triple the national average of 4.2%.
-This means there are more open CNA roles in Florida than in other states.
+This means there are more open CNA roles in Florida than in most other states.
 It also suggests that employers may invest more in their CNAs' professional development, which could include employer-reimbursed continuing education courses or professional development seminars at work.
-The salary range in Florida is also quite commendable, averaging between $30,400 and $43,790.
+In Florida, CNAs earned between $30,400 and $43,790, according to the Bureau of Labor Statistics and depending on experience.
 CNAs in certain areas of the state earn above this range.
 These high-paying areas include Tampa and the Crestview-Fort Walton Beach-Destin area.
 Besides location, education and experience also help a CNA earn in the 90th percentile.
 To boost your salary, consider enrolling in classes related to a specific nursing specialty or taking on more responsibilities at work to enhance your resume.

 Show entries